Grinding Out Bottlenecks

-The parameters of each component’s requirements are programmed and stored in a Windows-based PC.
+The parameters of each component’s requirements have a programmed system while storing in a Windows-base PC.
 According to Haberski, this enables a quick response to part changes and easily accommodates smaller batches as well.
 Haberski said the flat-honing machine accommodates all of Spartan’s insert sizes, which range from 0.160″ in-scribed circle by 0.094″ thick to 4″ diameter by 0.500″ thick.
-The Stahli machine consistently holds tolerances of ±0.0001 and stops automatically when preset finish sizes are reached.
+The Stahli machine consistently holds tolerances of ±0.0001 and stops automatically when preset finish sizes become achieved.

 In addition to the Stahli DLM 700, Spartan incorporated a Transor 1µm filter.
 The coolant is a low-viscosity honing oil, as well as a chiller that provides plate cooling.
 Haberski noted that these two components have improved overall productivity and product finishes.

 The payoff for Spartan has been an increase in overall production while eliminating the bottleneck.
 The Stahli DLM 700 produces 4,000 to 5,000 inserts in a 10-hour shift.
 Compared to the 900 to 1,000 on the single-sided grinding machines.
-This enabled five of the seven single-sided grinders to be taken offline and sold prior to relocating to the new facility.
+This has enabled five of the seven single-side grinders to be taken offline and be sold prior to relocating to the new facility.

 The Stahli DLM 700’s simultaneous two-sided grinding, along with fewer setups gives Spartan significant productivity enhancements with consistent yields.
 The flat-honing machine has been so productive, Spartan is bringing in outside contract work to fully utilize the machine’s capacity.
 The performance of the machines went above and beyond expectations.

 THE FOLLOWING COMPANIES CONTRIBUTED TO THIS REPORT: